Your wife has fibromyalgia: here are 17 ways to support her.

 Your wife may be spending more time sleeping and resting during the day than you and may not feel up to going out.

-Fibromyalgia can even stop her from going to work, doing simple household chores, and even change her eating habits.
+Fibromyalgia can even stop her from going to work, doing simple household chores, and even changing her eating habits.

 If you are a supportive husband, it is going to make a big difference.

 Since your wife has chronic pain which not only makes her exhausted, it changes her life.

 She’s no longer the same physically or mentally, her old life is gone.
 Many chronically ill people feel the same way.